How To Fix Windows 10 Update Error 0xc190020e

 - Check all the boxes in the next window over 250MB in size.

-- Select Purge files and let the process complete.
+- Select Remove files and let the process complete.

 Storage Sense is a very neat tool.
 Where we used to have to manually perform a disk cleanup, delete Windows Update files, previous Windows installations in the sometimes huge Windows.old folders, clean out the recycle bin and temporary files, it is all now taken care of for us.
 Using Storage Sense and configuring it to run regularly is now the new way to manage disk space.
 It is one of the best housekeeping features of Windows 10.